 Eleuthera Island, Bahamas

 The Bahamas are no stranger to hurricanes, and extreme weather is what often brings shells to the shore of Eleuthera Island.
 This is also a prime snorkeling spot, so you can find some amazing shells by snorkeling near the shoreline.
 Unlike many of the other islands in the Bahamas, this one is rustic and wild.
-Geographically, i’s about 50 miles east of Nassau.
-There isn’t as much in the way of accommodations or shops compared to its more famous neighbors.
-But you can still find some nice resorts and seafood restaurants here to visit.
+Geographically, it’s about 50 miles east of Nassau.
 Another great Bahamas destination for finding shells is Somerset Creek Beach on Andros Island.